-US allows pharmacists to prescribe Pfizer’s COVID pill
+US allows pharmacists to prescribe Pfizer’s COVID-19 pill

 Administration officials have been working for months to increase access to Paxlovid, opening thousands of sites where patients who test positive can fill a prescription for Paxlovid.
 The FDA change will make thousands more pharmacies eligible to quickly prescribe and dispense the pill, which must be used early to be effective.

-“Since Paxlovid must be taken within five days after symptoms begin, authorizing state-licensed pharmacists to prescribe Paxlovid could expand access to timely treatment,” said FDA drug center director Patrizia Cavazzoni
+“Since Paxlovid must be taken within five days after symptoms begin, authorizing state-licensed pharmacists to prescribe Paxlovid could expand access to timely treatment,” FDA drug center director Patrizia Cavazzoni, said in a statment.

 Still, use could be limited by paperwork requirements.
-Patients are expected to bring their recent health records— including blood tests — and a list of their current medications so pharmacists can check that Paxlovid won’t negatively interact with other drugs.
+Patients are expected to bring their recent health records— including blood tests — and a list of their current medications so pharmacists can check for health conditions and medications that can negatively interact with Paxlovid.
 As an alternative, pharmacists can consult with the patient’s doctor.

 Paxlovid is intended for people with COVID-19 who are more likely to become seriously ill.
 That includes older people and those with other health issues like heart disease, obesity, cancer or diabetes that make them more vulnerable.
+It isn’t recommended for patients with severe kidney or liver problems.
+A course of treatment is three pills twice a day for five days.

-The FDA authorized Paxlovid last December based on results showing it reduced hospitalizations and deaths by nearly 90% among unvaccinated patients most likely to get severe disease.
+The FDA authorized Paxlovid last December for ages 12 and up based on results showing it reduced hospitalizations and deaths by nearly 90% among unvaccinated patients most likely to get severe disease.
 The drug has shown less impressive results in patients who already have vaccine protection and some physicians have reported cases of COVID-19 symptoms returning after treatment with the drug.

-Expanding the test-and-treat program to include pharmacists could add thousands of additional options for patients.
+Expanding the test-to-treat program to include pharmacists could add thousands of additional options for patients.
 The two biggest U.S. drugstore chains — CVS Health and Walgreens — run around 19,000 locations combined.

 CVS Health already provides COVID-19 care at 1,100 clinic locations inside drugstores.